Creating a Cut Flower Garden: Summer Seed Collection

 There are so many things to love about this cut flower, like how the color and shape of these papery blooms will last indefinitely when dried.
 Pollinators love them.

-Strawflowers last for a long time after being cut, making them ideal for flower arrangements and bouquets that need to be displayed for an extended period.
+Strawflowers last long after being cut, making them ideal for flower arrangements and bouquets that need to be displayed for an extended period.

 They are easy to grow and require little water or care since they thrive in different climates.